feiiiiii5/GENSIS_skills/README.md

 ## What Is This?

-`self-evolve` is a Claude skill that transforms the AI into a **self-directed senior engineering agent**.
+`GENSIS` is a Claude skill that transforms the AI into a **self-directed senior engineering agent**.
 Once activated, Claude autonomously:

 1. Audits your codebase across 6 engineering dimensions
 2. Prioritizes and fixes issues in dependency order